Let’s Talk About High Cholesterol

 HDL Cholesterol

-High-density lipoprotein (HDL) is the “good” cholesterol.
-It acts like Pacman in your bloodstream, snatching up LDL cholesterol and delivering it back to the liver where it’s broken down and eventually passed out of the body.
-HDL cholesterol can’t eliminate all LDL cholesterol, but having a high HDL level can be protective against heart problems like stroke or heart attack, according to the American Heart Association.
+High-density lipoprotein acts like Pacman in your bloodstream, binding to LDL cholesterol and delivering it back to the liver where it’s broken down and eventually passed out of the body.
+HDL cholesterol can’t eliminate all LDL cholesterol, but having a high HDL level can be protective against heart problems like stroke or heart attack, according to the American Heart Association (AHA).

 LDL Cholesterol

-Low-density lipoprotein (LDL) is referred to as “bad” cholesterol because it can build up on the walls of the arteries.
+Low-density lipoprotein can build up on the walls of the arteries.
 As the deposits accumulate, they can restrict blood flow.
-This is a condition known as atherosclerosis, and it can lead to other heart and health problems.
+This is a condition known as atherosclerosis, and it can lead to heart problems and other health issues.
 There’s also very low-density lipoprotein (VLDL) cholesterol, which carries triglycerides through the bloodstream.
 Triglycerides are fats derived almost entirely from the foods we eat, and they can cause problems similar to LDL cholesterol.
 Like LDL, lower levels of triglycerides are better.

 How Are Cholesterol Levels Measured?